Optimizing Your E-Commerce Website for Christmas 2023

 Help search engines understand what your images are about

-For this, you need to think about two things: your image file names and alt texts.
+You must consider two things: your image file names and alt texts.

 The filename identifies a computer file (for example, “readme.txt”).
 Thus, you can see an image file name when you download it.
-Creating keyword-rich file names is crucial for image optimization because search engines will understand the image content.
+Creating keyword-rich file names is crucial for image optimization because search engines will understand the content.

 Alt text helps search engines to understand image content.
 Alt-text also helps vision-impaired technology to read out loud what’s happening in the image.